ibm-cloud-docs/text-to-speech/index.md

 The {{site.data.keyword.texttospeechshort}} service offers the following features and capabilities:

 -   **Audio formats** - Produces audio in Ogg or WebM with the Opus or Vorbis codec, WAV, FLAC, MP3 (MPEG), l16 (PCM), mulaw, or basic format.
-For more informatrion, see [Audio formats](/docs/services/text-to-speech/audio-formats.html).
+For more information, see [Audio formats](/docs/services/text-to-speech/audio-formats.html).
 -   **Voices** - Synthesizes text to audio in various languages, voices, and dialects.
 The service offers DNN-based versions of some voices.
 For more information, see [Languages and voices](/docs/services/text-to-speech/voices.html).
 -   **SSML** - Accepts plain text or text that is marked up with the XML-based Speech Synthesis Markup Language (SSML).
 For more information, see [Using SSML](/docs/services/text-to-speech/SSML.html).
 -   **Expressiveness** - Extends SSML with an expressive element that you can use to indicate a speaking style of *GoodNews*, *Apology*, or *Uncertainty*.
 Available only for the US English Allison voice that is not DNN-based.
 For more information, see [Expressive SSML](/docs/services/text-to-speech/SSML-expressive.html).